sebastienjust/experiments-fullstack-quarkus-vite/README.md

 Now you should be able to handle server-sent initial data.

-🚩 You can commit and push if it works
+🚩 Checkpoint: commit and push

 ## Prepare for build mode: separate dev and build